About SAM.gov and the Unique Entity Identifier

 Who needs a UEI and active SAM.gov registration at EXIM?

-• For Loan Guarantees – The guaranteed lender/facility agent needs a UEI and active SAM.gov registration
+• For Loan Guarantees – the guaranteed lender/facility agent needs a UEI and active SAM.gov registration

 What do I need to know before I apply for a UEI and active SAM.gov registration?